connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-If [`axisMarkerLabels`](#axismarkerlabels) are overcrowded a number of empty spaces can be given to set between each marker shown.
+If [`axisMarkerLabels`](#axismarkerlabels) are overcrowded a number of empty marker spaces can be given to set between each marker shown.

 </td>
 </tr>